 Lookouts

 Burleigh Head National Park will give you a splendid view of the entire ocean, a good spot for observation.
 Entrance to the park is free.
-North Burleigh Lookout is an excellent spot for whale watching.
+North Burleigh Lookout is also an excellent spot for whale watching.
 There is also the Elephant Rock lookout in Currumbin, then to the south, Point Danger Lookout within the resort of Coolangatta which will allow you to see whales in calm weather .

 SkyPoint Observation Deck

-With its 322 m, SkyPoint is THE tallest building in Australia.
-Its 77 floors also propel it to the rank of 5th tallest tower in the world after the Burj Khalifa or the Empire State Building.
 Hang on because it has one of the fastest elevators in the world!
 This one will take you to the top in just 43 seconds.
-This observation tower offers a 360° panoramic view of the city of Surfers Paradise and its skyscrapers as well as the Pacific Ocean.
 A little extra: we advise you to go there at sunset, a breathtaking spectacle!

 For those who are a tad more adventurous, it is also possible to climb up to 270 meters onto the tower.
 This is the highest outdoor ascent in Australia and obviously offers an unparalleled view of the Gold Coast and beyond.
-Several packages allow you the great thrill of day and night but also at sunrise or sunset (count between $84 and $109 for the climb).
+Several packages allow you the great thrill of day and night but also at sunrise or sunset (from $92).
+You can also go there to enjoy the view for breakfast, over a meal or simply for a drink.

-Opening hours and fees
+Opening hours and entry fees

 Experience thrills in one of the theme parks